Will my hardwood scratch from dogs, children, etc.?

 What if I want a colour that you don't carry?

+No sweat!
 If there's a colour that you like and we don't carry it we can do custom colour matching for you.
+Keep in mind that custom colours are subject to an additional set-up fee.

 Where is our hardwood flooring manufactured?